Ovarian cancer in younger patients

 recovering from your hysterectomy.

-Medical oncologists are medical doctors who study and treat cancers.
-Medical oncologists at DF/BWCC offer the most effective therapies possible, while helping you maintain your quality of life during treatment.
-Chemotherapy is provided at Dana-Farber's
+Medical oncologists at Dana-Farber Brigham Cancer Center offer the most effective therapies possible, while helping you maintain your quality of life during treatment.
+Chemotherapy (drugs that eliminate cancer cells or stop them from dividing) is provided

 Chemotherapy for ovarian cancer may be administered at any stage, but it is usually given at the later stages of the disease.
 In general, chemotherapy drugs are administered after surgery to eliminate remaining cancer cells, or to keep them from returning.